Skip to content

 Notice of entry

-The requirement to give the notice does not affect the ability of the WHS entry permit holder to enter the workplace before giving the notice.
-Where a notice sufficiently identifies a person or relevant union it is valid, despite any other formal defect, irregularity, or incorrect spelling or name of a person in the notice.
+A notice of entry is valid if it sufficiently identifies a person or relevant union, despite any other formal defect, irregularity, or incorrect spelling or name of a person in the notice.

 A WHS entry permit holder may remain at the workplace for the time necessary to exercise their powers (subject to the usual working hours at the workplace).